Mental Health Therapy in California

 In Person

-Brooke Sears is a Psychologist, providing both online and in-person sessions.
-Services include therapy for children (0 - 10), teen & preteen (11 - 18), adults (18+), and seniors (65+).
-Brooke has experience working with Bisexual People, Gay People, People Living with HIV/AIDS, Lesbians, Nonbinary People, and Transgender People.
-They accept Bank transfer, American Express, and Cash, and may offer sliding scale payment options to help with the cost of treatment.
+Grayson Wallen is a mental health professional, providing both online and in-person sessions.
+Services include therapy for teen & preteen (11 - 18) and adults (18+).
+Grayson has experience working with Queer People.
+They also have experience working with Christian clients and provide faith-sensitive care while welcoming people of all backgrounds.
+They accept American Express, Cash, and Check, and may offer sliding scale payment options to help with the cost of treatment.
 Get in touch to see how therapy can fit your goals and schedule.

 San Diego, California - Marriage And Family Therapist